cnlohr/espbadapple/README.md

  * Find way of recovering from poorly fitted data, and generating new cells.
  * Visual hyperspectral output.

+ * For hufftree, make it so that it STRICTLY goes if 0, earlier, if 1, later.

 ### Various techniques outlined on forum post

 https://tiplanet.org/forum/viewtopic.php?t=24951